|

 tender care, and his willingness to sacrifice his time and energy for

+their welfare, imitated the godly mother caring for her children.
 On the other hand, Paul also looked to the godly father who was very

 concerned with the righteousness of his children and apparently, their